 The Bulldog Investment Fund is an educational enterprise for its managers.
 Nothing herein constitutes investment advice.

-Created in the Spring semester of 2008, the Fund consists of one faculty adviser, one co-facilitator and a group of students (collectively, the "fund managers"), who may be undergraduate or graduate students.
-Admission to the Fund's companion course is determined by application and approval of the faculty adviser.
-The course requirements and prerequisites are established by the Brock School of Business faculty.
-The companion course may be taken twice for course credit.
-The investment goal of the Fund is to maximize the long-term rate of return consistent with prudent risk limits.
-The Fund's objectives are: to deliver experiential education in securities analysis and portfolio management and to generate an investment return (capital gains and income) that consistently exceeds the benchmark's total return.
+Launched in spring 2008, the Bulldog Investment Fund consists of one faculty adviser, one co-facilitator and a group of students, the fund managers.
+The goal of the investment fund is to maximize the long-term rate of return consistent with prudent risk limits.
+The fund's objectives are: to deliver experiential education in securities analysis and portfolio management and to generate an investment return (capital gains and income) that consistently exceeds the benchmark's total return.

 Bulldog Investment Fund Bylaws